Experienced Louisville Personal Injury Attorney

 Do I have a case if I was partly at fault?

 The short answer is “yes.”
 Kentucky uses the pure comparative negligence standard in personal injury cases, which means even if the accident was partially your fault, you can always take legal action for the portion of damages that were not your fault.
-In theory, even if the accident was 99 percent your fault, you can still sue for the 1 percent that wasn’t – although as a practical matter, the amount of money you’d actually recover in this scenario would be quite small.
+In theory, even if it was 99 percent your fault, you can still sue for the 1 percent that wasn’t – although as a practical matter, the amount of money you’d actually recover in this scenario would be quite small.
 Your recovery in a comparative fault situation is reduced by your percentage of fault; for instance, if the accident was 30 percent your fault, your final award would be reduced by 30 percent.

 How much will my case cost me?

 You don’t pay any upfront costs when you hire the Whaley Law Firm.
 When you retain us as attorneys, you don’t pay us legal fees unless we win.* That means we don’t charge you by the hour.
 We believe this “contingency fee” arrangement truly benefits the client and the attorney.
-This type of payment arrangement motivates your attorney simply to work hard to get the biggest result possible.
+This type of payment arrangement motivates your attorney simply to work hard to get the biggest settlement or verdict possible.
 As a client, you don’t have to wonder if you can afford to hire a highly experienced personal injury attorney.
 You can afford a top-notch lawyer, regardless of how much money you have in the bank.
 Attorney Aaron Whaley brings a wealth of experience to each case he handles.
 Contact our firm for your free case consultation today to learn more.

 * Per the Kentucky Bar Association advertising rules, we are required to state that court costs and related fees are the responsibility of the client.
 However, at the Whaley Law Firm, our policy is to waive these costs and fees in the event there is no award.